wwoelmer/BOPRC_1_R_Fundamentals/README.md

 Based on the help documentation, we can see there are lots of arguments, but most of them have defaults.
-The information that R needs to know includes `x`, which is the object we are exporting (in this case, the dataframe `rotoehu`), `file` which corresponds to the the location where we want to save the file (in this case, './data/rotoehu_wq.csv'), and we want to set the argument `row.names = FALSE` so that the file isn't written with an extra column naming the rows
+The information that R needs to know includes `x`, which is the object we are exporting (in this case, the dataframe `rotoehu`), `file` which corresponds to the the location where we want to save the file (in this case, we will save it in the `data` folder and called the file `rotoehu_wq.csv`), and we want to set the argument `row.names = FALSE` so that the file isn't written with an extra column naming the rows